Dod Brewster

-George 'Dod' Brewster (7 October 1891 – after 1924) was a Scottish former professional football centre-half who played for Aberdeen, Everton, and Wolverhampton Wanderers.
+George "Dod" Brewster MM (7 October 1891 – 18 November 1964) was a Scottish former professional football centre-half who played for Aberdeen, Everton, and Wolverhampton Wanderers.

 Club career

 Aberdeen

 Brewster made his Aberdeen debut in a game against Celtic in 1913.
 After playing over 100 games for Aberdeen, he moved to Everton in 1920.

 Everton

 After signing for Everton for what was said to be a 'record fee', Brewster made 68 appearances for the club before joining Wolverhampton Wanderers.

 Wolverhampton Wanderers

-Brewster joined Wolves in 1922 and left after just 16 games.
+Brewster joined Wolves in 1922 and left after just 13 games.

 Later career

-George Brewster went on to play for Lovells Athletic in Wales, Wallasey Athletic, Brooklyn Athletic in New York (March–June 1924), and had a spell as player/manager at Caledonian.
+Brewster went on to play for Lovells Athletic in Wales, Wallasey Athletic, Brooklyn Athletic in New York (March–June 1924), and had a spell as player/manager at Caledonian.

 International career

 Brewster was capped once for Scotland on 9 April 1921 against England.

 Military career

 Sapper George Brewster served with the Royal Engineers in World War One, and was awarded the Military Medal in 1918.